clickbar/laravel-magellan/README.md

 ### Using PostGIS functions in queries

-A big part of laravel-magallan is its extensive query building feature.
+A big part of laravel-magellan is its extensive query building feature.
 To provide a seamless and easy use of PostGIS functions, we have included a wide scope of the typically ST-prefixed functions that can directly be used with Laravel's query builder.

 Whenever you want to use a PostGIS function on a query builder, you have to use one of our builder methods.
 All of them are